 The School Consolidation Capital program is not intended to replace the Ministry of Education's annual Capital Priorities funding initiative.
 Capital Priorities continues to exist and is the funding mechanism to address capital projects that are a result of accommodation pressures, facility conditions (historically prohibitive to repair) and maintenance renewal 'backlogs'.
 The School Consolidation Capital program is only intended to for projects that specifically address excess capacity and through the "right sizing" of a facility and/or school consolidations.

-Proje ct Criteria Project Project Type Accommodation Review Completed School Consolidation Improvement of facility utilization Reducing a school board's operating and renewal costs Improved programming, accessibility and energy efficiency Sherwood Secondary New Build 28-May-12 ~ ~ ✓ ✓
+Project Criteria Project Project Type Accommodation Review Completed School Consolidation Improvement of facility utilization Reducing a school board's operating and renewal costs accessibility and Sherwood Secondary New Build 28-May-12 ✓ ✓ ✓ ✓

 Comments: